 Extract the package novell-zenworks-probe.msi (Windows) / novell-zenworks-probe.rpm (Linux) or copy the .war file from other Primary Servers.

 You will not need to restart the server after deploying Probe.

-NOTE: Generally, you will use the ZENworks Probe utility under the direction of Global Technical Support.
+NOTE: Generally you will use the ZENworks Probe utility under the direction of a Micro Focus Customer Support engineer.

 The ZENworks Probe page has the following tabs: